 - Choose foods that are easy on your stomach.
 Mild foods including potatoes, eggs, chicken, crackers, and noodles are all good choices.
 If diarrhea is severe, try the BRAT diet, which includes Bananas, Rice, Applesauce, and Toast.
 Once your symptoms subside, you can gradually start adding more variety back into your diet.

 - Drink plenty of clear liquids.
 It’s important to stay hydrated.
-The National Cancer Institute recommends 8 to 12 cups of liquid per day for people with diarrhea.
+The National Cancer Institute recommends that people with diarrhea drink 8 to 12 cups of liquid per day.
 Good choices include water, clear juices, decaffeinated tea, broth, and electrolyte solutions such as Pedialyte or sports drinks.

 - Give probiotics a try.
 The Mayo Clinic says the beneficial microbes found in yogurt or dietary supplements may ease diarrhea.
 Check with your doctor before taking any kind of supplement.

-The American Cancer Society recommends you call a doctor if you have more than seven or eight loose stools in 24 hours.
+The American Cancer Society recommends you call a doctor if you have six or more loose stools with no improvement in two days.
 You should also call your healthcare provider if your diarrhea lasts more than one day or if you have a fever, notice blood in your stool, or have severe abdominal pain or cramping.
 These symptoms could indicate an infection.